Jorginho (footballer, born 1995)

-Jorge Fernando Barbosa Intima (born 21 September 1995), known as Jorginho, is a Bissau-Guinean professional footballer who plays as a winger for Cypriot club Omonia Aradippou and the Guinea-Bissau national team.
+Jorge Fernando Barbosa Intima (born 21 September 1995), known as Jorginho, is a Bissau-Guinean professional footballer who plays as a winger for Super League Greece 2 club Panserraikos and the Guinea-Bissau national team.

 Club career

 Born in Bissau, Guinea-Bissau, Jorginho came through the youth ranks at Manchester City after signing at the age of 17.
 After agreeing to a one-year contract extension on 7 July 2015, he was limited to reserve team football.

 In the last minutes of the 2016 winter transfer window, Jorginho moved to Portugal and joined F.C.
 Arouca on a three-and-a-half-year deal.
 He made his Primeira Liga debut on 7 February, coming on as a 78th-minute substitute in a 2–1 away win against FC Porto.

 Jorginho scored a hat-trick in a 4–1 away victory over Moreirense F.C. on 17 December 2016.
 In the following transfer window he was transferred to AS Saint-Étienne of the French Ligue 1, who loaned him six months later to G.D.
 Chaves in a season-long move after acquiring him on a permanent basis.

 On 19 June 2018, Jorginho signed with Bulgarian club PFC CSKA Sofia on loan until the end of the campaign.
 One year later, he agreed to a permanent contract at PFC Ludogorets Razgrad of the same country.

 Jorginho joined Wadi Degla SC of the Egyptian Premier League in late November 2020, on loan with an option to buy.